 This dish is kept for over a week in my refrigerator without refrigerating but could also be frozen for up to 3 weeks if you are just going to have one serving at a time.

 What types of peppers are used in this dish?

 The type of bell pepper is not specified in this dish, but if you use a fresh pepper you want to avoid a green pepper or a yellow one because they do not work well with the flavor of the dish.
 You should also avoid using any type of pepper that tastes sweet or hot.
 Instead, try to use a very spicy red chili pepper because it will taste better with your dish.

 Why should you use fried tortillas instead of soft ones?

 Fried tortillas are what make a traditional chilaquiles dish.
 By using fried tortillas, you are also adding a lot of flavor to the dish by using oil.
 The best way to make this dish is to fry your tortillas in vegetable oil because it adds more flavor and nutrients than any other type of oil.

-You need to use fried cake for the dish
+You need to use fried cake for a chilaquiles burrito

 Chilaquiles burrito is a traditional Mexican dish that is served for breakfast or brunch in Mexico.
 The term chilaquiles actually refers to the tortilla chips that are fried before they are mixed into the combination of other ingredients to create this dish.
 Chilaquiles can be eaten with scrambled eggs, shredded cheese, and chorizo for a hearty traditional Mexican breakfast or brunch dish.
 You can also enjoy these burritos with salsa to taste as well.